funql/funql-dotnet/docs/defining-a-schema/features/validate.md

 }
 ```

-Then register it by calling `#!csharp config.WithValidationRule(new SkipHasIntConstant())` in the config action.
+Register it by calling `#!csharp config.WithValidationRule(new SkipHasIntConstant())` inside the configuration action.

 **Complex rules:**

-For complex rules that, for example, require context about their parent node, use `CompositeValidationRule`.
-As an
+For more complex scenarios (e.g., rules that depend on parent nodes), combine rules via `CompositeValidationRule` and
+use a shared context to communicate between them.

-example, the following rule validates that there are no `FieldFunction` nodes used when inside a `Sort` node:
+As an example, the following rule validates that there are no `FieldFunction` nodes used when inside a `Sort` node:

 ```csharp
 public sealed class SortHasNoFieldFunctions() : CompositeValidationRule(